 Preview what would be done without actually performing the installation

-Install globally in user’s home directory instead of project directory
+Install in the project directory instead of globally

 --include TEXT